zonemaster/zonemaster/docs/public/configuration/gui/README.md

 * [Run-time configuring Zonemaster-GUI using "config.json"] is currently limited to creating or updating a message banner.
-* [Simple build-time configuring Zonemaster-GUI using "config.ts"]
+* [Simple build-time configuring Zonemaster-GUI using "config.ts"] lists basic configuration options of Zonemaster-GUI.
 * [Advanced build-time configuring Zonemaster-GUI using "tsconfig.json"] can change the look-and-feel of Zonemaster-GUI.
 * [Configuring Zonemaster-GUI using Theming] gives further instructions for how